alexandrglm/myLearningCorner/inProgress/Basque-DevCamp/Full_Stack_2025/MODULE_03/03_02_NoQSL_1-MongoDB/03-150/03-150_NoSQL-1_MongoDB_5_Inserting_MANY_Documents.md

 # MODULE 03-150: MongoDB (5)

-## Inserting Multiple Documents in MongoDB
+## Inserting Multiple Documents

 ---

 ## **Index**

-1. Understanding Document Insertion
+1. Understanding Document Insertion (2)
 2. The `insertMany()` Method
-3. Example Usage
-4. Return Values and Inserted IDs
-5.

 ---

-## **Understanding Document Insertion**
+## **Understanding Document Insertion (2)**

 In MongoDB, documents are stored in collections, and each document follows a flexible schema.

 Inserting data into a collection is one of the most common operations.
 MongoDB provides different methods to insert documents, including:

 - **`insertOne()`**: Used for inserting a single document.
 - **`insertMany()`**: Used for inserting multiple documents at once.

 In the previous guide, we covered `insertOne()`.

 Now, we'll focus on `insertMany()`, which allows for batch insertion of documents in an efficient manner.

 ---